 Additional dosage information:

-Usual Adult Dose for Psychosis
+Usual Adult Dose for Schizophrenia

-Recommended starting dose: 1 mg twice daily.
+Initial dose: 1 mg orally twice a day

 Renal Dose Adjustments